evanjamesjackson/minecraft-docker/README.md

 ## Setup
 1. Clone the repository.
 2. Run `cp .env.stub .env` and update `.env` with the user and group IDs you would like to run the container under.
+3. Run `cp server.properties.stub` and update `server.properties` with your preferred settings.
+Note that this file will be mapped into the container, so any changes you make here will be reflected in the container.
-3. Update `docker-entrypoint.sh`, `geyser-config.yml` and `server.properties` with your preferred settings.
+3. Update `docker-entrypoint.sh` and `geyser-config.yml` with your preferred settings.
 Note that geyser-config.yml has already been set up to use Floodgate.
 4. Run `docker-compose up --build -d` to build and run the container.